 This is why, to compete with traditional heating systems, domestic heat pumps have to work above 300% of average efficiency.

-Seasonal Coefficient of Performance or SCoP
+Seasonal Coefficient of Performance or SCoP for Domestic Heat Pumps

 With CoP value as the scale of measurement, heat pump performance expectations are ridiculously high.
 This is the main issue with comparing heating systems using CoP.
-Efficiency of the system’s performance is only shown in peak conditions.
+The efficiency of the system’s performance is only shown in peak conditions.
 When it gets extremely cold in winters, the efficiency of air-source heat pumps decreases substantially.
 This is because they have to consume more electricity to maintain a comfortable temperature in your home.

 This is exactly why using Seasonal Coefficient of Performance or SCoP to measure heat pump efficiency is highly recommended.
 With SCoP, precise calculation and indication of heat pump efficiency is possible as it factors in seasonal change.
 This way, you get an average value of performance efficiency, throughout.